dolittle/Runtime/Documentation/setup_configuration.md

 author: joel
 ---

-To run a runtime with the SDK you have to provide some configuration files to both the runtime and SDK.
+To run a runtime with a had you have to provide some configuration files to both the runtime and SDK.
 These files are in JSON format.

 ## Runtime